theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/sap-connection/settings.md

 !!! tip
-	Input values for the SAP connection can be found in the Properties of the SAP Logon Pad or the can be requested from the SAP Basis team.
+	Input values for the SAP connection can be found in the Properties of the SAP Logon Pad or they can be requested from the SAP Basis team.

 ### Advanced Options